Abiona-babatunde/README.md/README.md

 # Smart Study Assistant AI

-Final Project for the Building AI Course
+Final project for the Building AI course

-## 1. Summary
+## Summary

-Smart Study Assistant AI is an intelligent learning support system designed to help students improve academic performance through personalized study planning, progress tracking, and AI-powered recommendations.
+Smart Study Assistant AI is an intelligent learning support system that helps students improve academic performance through personalized study planning, progress tracking, and AI-powered recommendations.
 The system analyzes student performance data and provides tailored guidance to maximize learning efficiency.

----

-## 2. Background
+## Background

-### Problem

 Many students struggle with:

-- Poor study planning
+* Poor study planning
-- Inconsistent learning habits
+* Inconsistent learning habits
-- Exam preparation stress
+* Exam preparation stress
-- Identifying weak subject areas
+* Identifying weak subject areas
-- Managing time effectively
+* Managing time effectively

 These challenges often result in lower academic performance and reduced confidence.

-### Motivation

 As a student, I have experienced the difficulties of balancing multiple subjects while preparing for examinations.
 Often, students do not know where to focus their efforts to achieve the best results.
 This project aims to provide data-driven learning guidance.

-### Why It Matters

 Education is one of the most important factors in personal and professional development.
 An AI assistant that helps students learn more efficiently can positively impact academic success and lifelong learning.

----

-## 3. How the Solution Works
+## How is it used?

-### User Input

 The student provides:

-- Subjects
+* Subjects
-- Examination dates
+* Examination dates
-- Previous test scores
+* Previous test scores
-- Study availability
+* Study availability
-- Learning goals
+* Learning goals

-### AI Analysis

 The system: